grdspcht/ggret/paper/paper.md

 # Statement of need
-`ggarg` is an R package for the visualisation of tree-based phylogenetic networks (i.e. phylogenetic trees with additional horizontal edges) [@].
+`ggarg` is an R package for the visualisation of tree-based phylogenetic networks (i.e. phylogenetic trees with additional horizontal edges).
 The R language is commonly used for phylogenetic analysis and visualisation with packages such as `ape` and `ggtree` providing important functionalities for phylogenetic research [@paradis_ape_2019; @yu_ggtree_2017]. `ggarg` aims to extend these functionalities by building upon `ggtree's` extensive visualisation capabilites and expanding them with methods for handling tree-based phylogenetic networks while maintaining compatibility between the packages.

 # Usage
 `ggarg` is available on [GitHub](https://github.com/grdspcht/ggarg) and can be installed by using `devtools` `install_github` function.